VictorAw/Text-Categorizer/README.md

 [shaurya]: https://github.com/shaurya157
 [victor]: https://github.com/VictorAw

-Text Categorizer is a machine learning algorithm capable of identifying text
+Text Categorizer is a machine learning algorithm capable of categorizing text between two categories - Narrative and Expository.
+Functionality to add further categories to be added soon.

 [test]: ./screenshots/test.png

+Users will be able to either choose random text in the demo or input their own text.
+The random text is testing data that has not been included while training the neural net.

 [home]: ./screenshots/home.png

 ## Functionality and MVP

 The neural net will be able to:
-- [ ] Be trained using training data
+- [x] Be trained using training data
-- [ ] \(Mostly) Accurately identify whether a text is descriptive or narrative after being trained
+- [x] \(Mostly) Accurately identify whether a text is descriptive or narrative after being trained
-- [ ] Be accessed through an API endpoint
+- [x] Be accessed through an API endpoint
-- [ ] Be accessed through a Javascript frontend
+- [x] Be accessed through a Javascript frontend

 ## Training Data

-The neural net will be trained on wikipedia excerpts and novel excerpts
+The neural net will be trained on wikipedia excerpts and novel excerpts.
+Currently there is 100 training data from a range of articles and books however more data will be added soon.

 ## API Endpoints